AyushNathJha007/Infinum3D/README.md

 # Infinum3D

+**Note: The application is unstable, since it is currently in development stage.**

 **WIP:** An attempt to build a 3D Game Engine from scratch.

 This Engine is being built up using the **D3D Version 11** Rendering Pipeline.